Munawwar/lithium-ui/core/base/README.md

 ## Usage

-Lithium is split into 5 modules:
+Lithium is split into 3 modules:

 lithium.js - Core (other modules depends on this module).

 lithium.pubsub.js - Publisher-Subscriber.

 lithium.browser.js - Browser detection.

-lithium.dom.js - Advanced DOM utilities

-lithium.extras.js - Contains additional utility methods.

 ## API